-As part of Queen’s Law response to the Truth & Reconciliation Commission’s recommendations, we are hosting the second-annual roundtable discussion available to staff, students (JD and graduate) and faculty interested in matters of Indigenous culture and law.
+As part of Queen’s Law response to the Truth & Reconciliation Commission’s recommendations, we hosted our second annual round table discussion for staff, students and faculty interested in Indigenous culture and law.
 As a Faculty, we have a responsibility to increase our community’s awareness and understanding of Indigenous people.
 We are privileged to be located between two vibrant First Nations communities, Tyendinaga and Akwesasne.
-This year, we are again partnering with the Akwesasne community to offer a full day of information and discussion at Akwesasne Mohawk Territory on Friday, November 2, 2018.
-This is a full day event with breakfast and lunch provided.
-We will provide transportation from the law school to the Akwesasne Mohawk Territory.
-Participants will leave the school at 7 am and return by 7 pm.
+In November of 2018, we partnered with the Akwesasne community to offer a full day of information and discussion at Akwesasne Mohawk Territory.

 - the Akwesasne Court, learning about historical ways of resolving conflict, and restorative Justice